Top Nursing Schools in the San Francisco Bay Area: Online & Campus

 With high continued job demand and a median annual wage of over $120,000, according to the Employment Development Department of California, the San Francisco Bay Area has plenty to offer registered nurses and advanced nursing professionals.
 Coupled with the many accredited nursing schools in the Bay Area, now’s a great time to start in the nursing profession or to expand your skills and knowledge.

 This guide can help you sort through the many online and on-campus nursing programs in the San Francisco Bay Area and decide which will best help you achieve your goals.
 These schools are accredited and approved by the California Board of Nursing, while also excelling in affordability, flexibility, and academic quality.
-Read on to find your San Francisco Bay Area nursing school match and other helpful information on financial aid, licensing requirements, and the local job market.
+Find your San Francisco Bay Area nursing school match and other helpful information on financial aid, licensing requirements, and the local job market by reading on to see which schools made our list.

 University of San Francisco